 A computing device running EVE-OS is called an edge node.
-In this case, each business asset (a wind turbine) runs as an edge node so that the ZEDEDA Cloud can orchestrate it.
+In this case, each business asset (wind turbine) would be considered an edge node in ZEDEDA Cloud.
+If a turbine has more than one onboard device running EVE, it would be represented by more than one edge node in ZEDEDA Cloud.
 Customers can choose to create their edge nodes using a variety of industrial PCs and edge gateway hardware, supporting both ARM-based and Intel-based (AMD/x86) hardware architectures.

 Many models from various device manufacturers have been tested and shown to work well with the ZEDEDA solution.
 Even inexpensive devices, such as the Raspberry Pi 4, could be used for prototyping and testing.

-The ZEDEDA solution for the distributed edge leverages EVE-OS, a secure, open-source, universal operating system that prevents lock-in through truly vendor-neutral, open APIs.
+The ZEDEDA solution for the distributed edge uses EVE-OS, a secure, open-source, universal operating system that prevents lock-in through truly vendor-neutral, open APIs.

-Learn more about LF Edge Edge Virtualization Engine (EVE) at this link.
+Learn more about LF Edge Virtualization Engine at this link.

-Grid-Connect has developed several software applications, including these examples:
+Grid-Connect has developed several software applications, including the following:

-1. Turbine Audio Analysis software collects streaming audio recorded by a microphone near the turbine shaft and analyzes it.
+- Turbine audio analysis software collects streaming audio recorded by a microphone near the turbine shaft and analyzes it.
 The analysis includes machine learning algorithms to find patterns in the audio data.
 Those patterns are used to predict the need for maintenance or give alerts of abnormalities that might result in future breakdowns.

-2. Optimum Output Regulator software records and measures many environmental parameters such as humidity and pressure and may change turbine speed and other controls to guarantee optimum energy output.
+- Optimum output regulator software records and measures many environmental parameters such as humidity and pressure and may change turbine speed and other controls to guarantee optimum energy output.

-3. Maintenance Scheduler software lets the maintenance team collect data from many wind turbine sensors, including the rotor speed and friction at various points, and leverages those parameters to predict an optimized maintenance schedule.
+- Maintenance Scheduler software lets the maintenance team collect data from many wind turbine sensors, including the rotor speed and friction at various points, and uses those parameters to predict an optimized maintenance schedule.
 This helps the maintenance team schedule onsite visits and refine their analysis regularly to maximize the efficiency of the maintenance cycles.